openstack/barbican/doc/source/contribute/database_migrations.rst

 Manually
 '''''''''

-Run ``bin/barbican-db-manage.py -d <Full URL to database, including user/pw>
+Run ``barbican-db-manage -d <Full URL to database, including user/pw>
 upgrade -v head``, which will cause Alembic to apply the changes found in all version files after the version currently written in the target database, up until the latest version file in the linked chain of files.

 To upgrade to a specific version, run this command:
-``bin/barbican-db-manage.py -d <Full URL to database, including user/pw>
+``barbican-db-manage -d <Full URL to database, including user/pw>
 upgrade -v <Alembic-ID-of-version>``.
 The ``Alembic-ID-of-version`` is a unique ID assigned to the change such ``as1a0c2cdafb38``.